-There’s a reason why eggs are often referred to as “nature’s multivitamin.”
-One large, hard-boiled egg has just 78 calories — yet is packed with vitamin B12, vitamin A, selenium, phosphorus, healthy fats, and over 6 grams of filling protein.
+There’s a reason why eggs are often called “nature’s multivitamin”: One large, hard-boiled egg has 78 calories and is packed with vitamin B12, vitamin A, selenium, phosphorus, healthy fats, and over 6 grams of protein.

-Energy balls are bite-sized morsels made of nutritious ingredients like oats, nuts, coconut, and dried fruit.
+Energy balls are bite-sized morsels made from nutritious ingredients like oats, nuts, coconut, and dried fruit.
 Snacking on energy balls packed with protein and fiber can help you stay on track with your health goals.